monero-ecosystem/monero-translations/translate-monero-website.md

 To translate [getmonero.org](http://getmonero.org) in your language follow this instructions.
-Remember that if you need help during any of these steps or with git GitHub, ask support on our chat `#monero-translations`(we are on IRC/Freenode, MatterMost and riot/matrix) or [send a PM to ErCiccione on reddit](https://www.reddit.com/message/compose/?to=erciccione), we will guide you through the whole process if necessary.
-Also, remember to take a look at our **[General guidlines for translators](https://taiga.getmonero.org/project/erciccione-monero-localization/wiki/home)**
+Remember that if you need help during any of these steps or with git/GitLab, ask support on our chat `#monero-translations`(we are on IRC/Freenode, MatterMost and riot/matrix).
+A complete list of contact is available in the [readme of this repo](https://github.com/monero-ecosystem/monero-translations#contacts).

 ## Translate a page